Skip to main content

 Preparation

-Accepted students are required to participate in an international, cross-cultural preparation course (IAS 201R, 1.0 credit hour) during the second block of winter semester 2023.
+Accepted students are required to participate in an international cross-cultural preparation course (IAS 201R, 1 credit hour) during the second block of winter semester 2026.
+This class will be held Wednesdays from 4 to 6 PM.

-Part-time BYU students and non-BYU students pay an additional tuition fee of approximately $304.
+Part-time BYU and non-BYU students will need to pay an additional tuition fee for enrolling in this prep class.

 House NAVY-BIG-01.svg